 April: Pink Moon

-The name Pink Moon comes from the pink flowers – phlox – that bloom in spring.
-Other names for this Full Moon are Sprouting Grass Moon, Fish Moon, Hare Moon, Egg Moon, and Paschal Moon.
+The Full Moon in April is named the Pink Moon after the pink flowers that bloom in spring.
+Other names are Breaking Ice Moon, Budding Moon, Awakening Moon, Egg Moon, and Paschal Moon.

 12 Full Moon Names

 The Full Moon has been integral to tracking the change of months and seasons since ancient times.

 Today, we use many of these ancient month names as Full Moon names, and many of them come from the Colonial Americans adopting Native American names into their calendars.